laravel-enso/forms/README.md

 - uses a JSON template file for generating the form
 - uses it's own VueJS components, such as `vue-select` and `datepicker` for an improved experience
 - for most forms, the json template is all that it's needed
+- provides helpful error messages when the template is missing parameters or unexpected values ar found
 - when needed, allows the customization of form components in order to cover all scenarios
 - comes with a `template.json` file that can be used as an example when starting out
 - integrates with the Laravel Request Validation for seamless usage and reusability